akhodakivskiy/VimFx/documentation/commands.md

   inputs (their text).
 - `ef`: Anything focusable—links, buttons, form controls, scrollable elements, frames.
+- `ec`: Most things that have a context menu—images, links, videos and text inputs, but also many textual elements.
 - `eb`: Browser elements, such as toolbar buttons.

 It might seem simpler to match the same set of elements for _all_ of the